 Director Joe Roth's unfunny comedy was adapted by Chris Columbus from John Grisham’s 2001 novel Skipping Christmas.
 It was a box-office success, although it was soundly vilified for its strong Orwellian message of mean-spirited conformity during the Christmas holidays (tagline: "Their Christmas will turn the town upside down!").

-The title's family, middle-aged Luther and Nora Krank (Tim Allen and Jamie Lee Curtis) were a suburban Chicago couple who had just celebrated Thanksgiving, and had said goodbye to their daughter Blair (Julie Gonzalo) who was beginning to serve a Peace Corps term in Peru.
-The Kranks decided to forego traditional lavish spending for the holidays (for lights, parties, and lavish decorations) and use the money for a Caribbean cruise vacation, although they would still customarily give holiday donations to children’s charities and their church.
+The title's family - middle-aged Luther and Nora Krank (Tim Allen and Jamie Lee Curtis) were a suburban Chicago couple (in the town of Riverside) who had just celebrated Thanksgiving, and had said goodbye to their daughter Blair (Julie Gonzalo) who was beginning to serve a Peace Corps term in Peru.
+The Kranks decided to forego traditional lavish spending for the holidays (for lights, presents, parties, X-mas trees, and lavish decorations) ("We skip Christmas!
+We'll go bask in the Caribbean sun") and use the money for a Caribbean cruise vacation, although they would still customarily give holiday donations to children's charities and their church.

 The Polar Express (2004)